aws-samples/eks-workshop-v2/website/docs/observability/opensearch/control-plane-logs.md

 }
 ```

-Returning to the Lambda function in the console https://console.aws.amazon.com/lambda/home#/functions/eks-workshop-Control-Plane-Logs-To-OpenSearch we notice that CloudWatch Logs is now shown as a trigger for the Lambda function.
+Return to the Lambda function in the console https://console.aws.amazon.com/lambda/home#/functions/eks-workshop-Control-Plane-Logs-To-OpenSearch.
+We notice that CloudWatch Logs is now shown as a trigger for the Lambda function.

 This completes the steps necessary to feed control plane logs from EKS to OpenSearch.